SimpleCodeJust4Fun/CBoy/README.md

 - add `include_directories("/opt/homebrew/include")` in CMakeLists.txt

 **explaination**:
-- the dependencies sdl2, sdl2_ttf and check are installed with homebrew, the original repo was desined to run on Linux and Windows therefore did not add homebrew include path in CMakeLists.txt
+- the dependencies `sdl2`, `sdl2_ttf` and `check` and check are installed with homebrew, the original repo was desined to run on Linux and Windows therefore did not add homebrew include path in CMakeLists.txt
 # Appendix

 Important References: